-An office is an organization, an organization has a very specific goal and certain rules and regulations which you are bound to follow.
-If you have been hired, it means that you are being paid money for your time and your expertise, not for your ability to become the most likeable and liveliest person in the office.
+An office is an organization with a specific goal and certain rules and regulations, which you are expected to follow.
+If you have been hired, it means that you are being paid money for your time and your expertise, not for your ability to become the most likable and liveliest person in the office.

 3. Fidgeting and scratching are strict no-nos